nbockisch/RustCAPO/README.md

 ## Documentation
 Documentation can be generated from the doc comments by running `cargo doc --open` from within the repo.
-This will generate HTML documentation that will open in a web browser.
+This will generate HTML documentation for the library that will open in a web browser.

 ## License
 You should have received a copy of the GNU General Public License